Ringsted: Tourism

 During the summer months, a mobile tourist office is opened in the town square.

 Ringsted was previously home to Santa World, a tourist attraction featuring hundreds of animatronic Christmas elves, which later became Fantasy World.

-Transportation
+Sport

+The local handball club TMS Ringsted has played in the top division on numerous occasions on both the men's and women's side.

+Transport

 Ringsted is one of Denmark's busiest transit cities.
 The city is located in the very middle of the island of Zealand, connecting both the southern parts of Zealand as well as Funen and Jutland with the Copenhagen metropolitan area.

 Rail

 Front facade of Ringsted railway station.

 Ringsted is served by Ringsted railway station, which is located in the centre of the town, on the southern edge of the historic town centre, and immediately adjacent to the Ringsted bus station.
 It is an important railway junction, located where the Copenhagen–Fredericia, Copenhagen–Ringsted and South Line railway lines meet.
 The station offers frequent direct InterCity services to Copenhagen, Odense, Aarhus, Aalborg, and Esbjerg as well as regional train services to Næstved and Elsinore.